beforesemicolon/markup/docs/documentation/capabilities/router.md

 -   `onPage(...)` for route-aware listeners such as `page-route` and `page-route-query`
 -   `onPageChange(...)` for generic listeners that care about every location change

-Route-aware listeners are notified before generic listeners so cached route content can be restored first.
+Route-aware listeners are notified before generic listeners so cached route content can restored first.

 ### onPage